ryapric/install_R/README.md

 tried to keep as many "bashisms" out of it as possible, but some were unavoidable for more concise code.

-- Some machines, like `micro`-size Amazon AWS EC2 and Google Cloud instances, do not have enough RAM to compile the `tidyverse` source code successfully.
+- Some machines, like `micro`-size Amazon AWS EC2 and Google Cloud instances (and Raspberry Pis) do not have enough RAM to compile the `tidyverse` source code successfully.
 Therefore, if you try and install the package suite, and your system memory is determined to be too low, you will be prompted to allocate space for a temporary swapfile so that compilation can succeed.
 The swapfile is "swapped off" after a successful install, but please note that whatever swap settings you may have had before *will not be restored*.
     - If installation fails or is interrupted, the swapfile may not be removed.
     You can check and remove it yourself by inspecting the `/mnt` folder for a `*.swap` file (where `*` is the size you gave the swapfile, in GB).
 Then you